Our new commodity product enables you to take a cost-effective short-term view on 26 key commodity markets.

 Please note: Commodities are available to trade on an international account only

-*South African residents are required to obtain the necessary tax clearance certificates in line with their foreign investment allowance and may not use credit or debit cards to fund their international account.
+*South African residents are required to obtain the necessary tax clearance certificates in line with their foreign investment allowance.